Sentence Segmentation: From Period Disambiguation to Punkt Algorithm Implementation

 • False Negatives (FN): Real boundaries the system missed.
 These are the sentences that got incorrectly merged together.

-From these counts, we derive two complementary metrics:
+From these counts, we derive two complementary metrics that answer different questions about system performance.

 Precision answers: "Of all the boundaries I predicted, how many were correct?"